Few jazz musicians have had a career which spanned such a range of music and accolades as guitarist George Benson.

 You Can Do It (Baby)

-This collaboration between and Masters at Work (DJ/Producers Kenny ‘Dope’ Gonzalez and ‘Little’ Louie Vega) was released as a 12″ single and was the closing track from the ‘Nuyorican Soul’ that also featured collaborations with Roy Ayers and Jocelyn Brown.
+This collaboration between George Benson and Masters at Work (DJ/Producers Kenny ‘Dope’ Gonzalez and ‘Little’ Louie Vega) was released as a 12″ single and was the closing track from the ‘Nuyorican Soul’ album that also featured collaborations with Roy Ayers and Jocelyn Brown.

 Released on Gilles Peterson’s Talkin’ Loud label, it created a big impact thorough club and radio play, introducing Benson to a new younger demographic at a time when he was concentrating on playing at major concert venues to older audiences.

-His and playing sound as fresh and vital as ever here, and the three minute intro of solo is incredible.
+His singing and playing sound as fresh and vital as ever here, and the three minute intro of solo guitar is incredible.

-Thanks for joining us for this trip though 10 performances by a awards. who, perhaps, started out but ended up as an A-list international star, with a stream of in the and 10
+Thanks for joining us for this trip though 10 performances by a musician who, perhaps, started out as a jazz guitarist but ended up as an A-list international star, with a stream of hit albums in the pop charts and 10 Grammy awards.